pb111/Machine-Learning-with-Python/README.md

    - ### Data Analysis Projects

       - [Exploratory Data Analysis Project](https://github.com/pb111/Exploratory-Data-Analysis-Project): This project is all about
       Exploratory Data Analysis.
-In this project, I explore a dataset.
+In this project, I explore the Absenteeism at work dataset.

    - ### Data Visualization Projects